The PLAB test

 The PLAB test is designed to assess what we expect a doctor entering the second year of their Foundation Programme training would know and be able to do.
 This includes the professional values and behaviours required of doctors, which are fundamental to delivering excellent care for patients.

 The test has two parts and candidates must pass both parts of the test within a maximum of four attempts at each.
 Part 1 is a written knowledge test which is held at various locations around the world.
 Part 2 is a practical test – an Objective Structure Clinical Examination (OSCE) of clinical skills.
-The OSCE is held at our Clinical Assessment Centre in Manchester.
+The OSCE is held at our clinical assessment centre.

 Passing the PLAB test means a doctor can apply for full registration with a licence to practise.